paths-erc/docs/data/svp.md

 The definition of the attribute list and values to use for each field is the most important step of the entire process.

 #### Identification / Location
-- `place` (*Text, 255*): Identifier of the place/site where the building being vectorized is located.
+- `place` (*text, required*): Identifier of the place/site where the building being vectorized is located.
 At PAThs the [Place ID](https://docs.paths-erc.eu/handbook/places#id) is being used.
-- `subplace` (*Text, 255*): Identifier, if applicable, of the sub-site building, structure or area that is being vectorized.
+- `subplace` (*text, optional, default: null*): eventually the name (ancient or modern) of part of the place where the building is located.
+This is used to provide a more direct (and human readable) topographical location of the represented building.

 #### Description
-- `reconstr` (*Integer, 1*): whether the feature is/was visible/preserved or was hypothetically reconstructed when surveyed.
+- `reconstr` (*integer, required, default: 0*): whether the feature is/was visible/preserved or was hypothetically reconstructed when surveyed.
   - **0** (**null**) if the feature was clearly visible and preserved when surveyed; usually a solid line is used to represent this feature.
   - **1** if the feature is not visible or preserved and has bee hypothetically reconstructed by the surveyor or the author of the source drawing; usually a dashed line is used to represent these features.
   - **2** if the feature is not visible or preserved and has been hypothetically reconstructed by the operator who vectorised the images
-- `part` (*Text, 10,0*): defines what part of the building the features is.
+- `part` (*string, optional, default null, max length: 1*): defines what part of the building the features is.
 This is not about the function of the feature in the architectonical complex (except but for a few cases), but about the conventional way of representation.
   - **null**, default value, used for in most cases, especially when no information is provided in the source documentation.
   - **s**, stands for *sectioned* and is used for walls or other parts that are sectioned or cut by the projection plane.
   - **u**, stands for *upper projection* and is used for structures that does not intersect the projection plane, but are located above it.
 It can used for ceilings, domes, etc.